Langham Hotel, London: The hotel today

+In the media

 The hotel featured in the James Bond film GoldenEye (1995), its entryway doubling in an exterior shot for Saint Petersburg's Grand Hotel Europe.
 Only the exterior was filmed at the hotel, while the interior was filmed in a studio.

 The Langham featured in Michael Winterbottom's film Wonderland (1999), in external shots for Mary-Kate and Ashley Olsen's made-for-TV movie Winning London (2001), and in Garfield: A Tail of Two Kitties (2006).

 The Langham's restaurant is the primary setting for the culinary drama film Burnt, starring Bradley Cooper.

-The hotel was also used in Season 5 episode 1 of the British show Hustle.